What are French beaded flowers?

 WIRE FOR MAKING FRENCH BEADED FLOWERS

-The manufacturers of French beading wire in the US are:
+The manufacturers wires for French beaded flowers in the US:

 Parawire, Beadalon (Artistic wire) and Zebra wire.
 The colored wires from Zebra work well

 however, avoid the silver and gold from this brand.
 The silver wire is darker than other brands and the gold wire is actually brass which makes it harder to work with.
 Parawire and Artistic wire are

 HOW TO STRING BEADS ON WIRE FOR FRENCH BEADED FLOWERS